-Environmental improvement / highways scheme Lead partner Other partners Estimated cost Potential funding stream(s) Comments Justification High Street Taxi Rank & Market Area ECC Rochford District Council / developers £300,000 - £1,250,000 Pooled financial contributions / ECC budget Potential rationalisation of taxi stand to allow improved pedestrian environment and to achieve a more versatile use of the taxi rank and market area.
-Landscaping and lighting enhancement.
-Traffic management improvements at key junctions and crossing points aimed at improving existing functionality (including low impact surface treatments and signage improvements).
-Following identification of a range of options and their costs for Rayleigh centre through earlier iterations of the Plan, the Local Highways Panel has agreed to fund transport modelling work.
-This will identify precise measures from the framework for improvements this Plan provides, along with the specific costs of such improvements from the range of costs identified here based on a scalable package of measures.
+Environmental improvement / highways scheme Lead partner Other partners Estimated cost Potential funding stream(s) Comments Justification High Street Taxi Rank & Market Area ECC Rochford District Council / developers £300,000 - £1,250,000 Pooled financial contributions / ECC budget Rationalisation of taxi stand to allow improved pedestrian environment and to achieve a more versatile use of the taxi rank and market area Landscaping and lighting enhancement.
+Low impact measures at key junctions and crossing points aimed at improving existing functionality (including low impact surface treatments and signage improvements).
+Following identification of a range of options and their costs for Rayleigh centre through earlier iterations of the Plan, the Local Highways Panel has agreed to fund further transport modelling work.
+This will identify precise measures from the framework for improvements this Plan provides, along with the specific costs of such improvements from the range of costs identified here.
 A significant proportion of public space in the core of town centre is allocated as carriageway for a taxi standing area.
 Space is required for occasional market use.
-There is a need to review and seek to improve taxi parking and circulation within this area to meet the needs of the local market and improvements to pedestrian movement.
+Taxi parking and circulation space is not well integrated with the rest of the high street and at present it conflicts with the needs of the local market and pedestrian movement.
 While acknowledging the role played by the taxi services in the town centre there is the potential to rationalise the taxi parking with the market.
+At present the existing junctions do not function optimally.
+Traffic flow is often impeded at these points while pedestrian safety is a concern in some areas.
 The town centre functions as a major traffic thoroughfare in the District.
-There is an opportunity for enhanced pedestrian safety improvements and better traffic flow around the town centre through making existing junctions perform at a more optimal level.
-Traffic management improvements can ensure that pedestrians are still able to use these crossings safely while also ensuring that traffic flow is not adversely affected.
-1. Zebra Crossing ECC Rochford District £500,000 - Pooled financial There is potential for the The town centre functions as a
+Low impact enhancements can ensure that pedestrians are still able to use these crossings safely while also ensuring that traffic flow is not adversely affected.